Meteor-Community-Packages/meteor-autoform/README.md

 Attributes that are prefixed with `label-` are forwarded to `afFieldLabel` while any remaining attributes are forwarded to `afFieldInput`.

+### afQuickField

+The `afQuickField` component is a helper component that decides whether a particular key should be rendered using `afArrayField`, `afObjectField`, or `afFormGroup`, and then forwards all your attributes to the chosen component.

-When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` component unless you override the type or specify options.
-When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` component unless you override the type or specify options.
+* When you use the `afQuickField` component for a field that is an `Object`, it is rendered using the `afObjectField` component unless you override the `type` or supply `options`.
+* When you use the `afQuickField` component for a field that is an `Array`, it is rendered using the `afArrayField` component unless you override the `type` or supply `options`.
+* All other keys are rendered using the `afFormGroup` component.

 Refer to the "Objects and Arrays" section for additional information.

 #### afQuickField Examples